tock/tock/doc/reference/trd-appid.md

 mapping between global application identifiers and `ShortID` values MUST be deterministic.

-`ShortID`s MAY persist across boots and restarts of a process binary.
+`ShortID` values MAY persist across boots and restarts of a process binary.
 If `ShortID` is derived from a global application identifier, then it is by definition persistent, since it is a determinstic mapping from the identifier. `ShortID` values derived from local